Effort to repeal Missouri 8-week abortion ban hits roadblock

 The Republican-led Legislature, though, voted to make a section of the bill that changed parental consent laws for minors seeking abortions take effect as soon as Republican Gov. Mike Parson signed it into law.

-Ashcroft, the state's top election official, said that effectively blocks any effort to repeal the law through a public vote.
+Ashcroft, the state's top election official, said that effectively blocked two efforts to repeal the law through a public vote.
 He cited a provision in the constitution that prohibits referendums on "laws necessary for the immediate preservation of the public peace, health or safety."

-The law's emergency clause states that enacting the parental-consent portion is vital "because of the need to protect the health and safety of women and their children, both unborn and born."

 The new law requires a parent or guardian giving written consent for a minor to get an abortion to first notify the other custodial parent, unless the other parent has been convicted of a violent or sexual crime, is subject to a protection order or is "habitually in an intoxicated or drugged condition."